amorist/awesome/README.md

 ## Python

+- [AIGC-Audio/AudioGPT](https://github.com/AIGC-Audio/AudioGPT) - AudioGPT: Understanding and Generating Speech, Music, Sound, and Talking Head
+- [chuanqixu/anki-words-story](https://github.com/chuanqixu/anki-words-story) - Retrieve words studied today in Anki, and send them to ChatGPT to asks it make a story using these words.
+Print the story and generate the audio files.
 - [bhaskatripathi/pdfGPT](https://github.com/bhaskatripathi/pdfGPT) - PDF GPT allows you to chat with the contents of your PDF file by using GPT capabilities.
 The only open source solution to turn your pdf files in a chatbot!
 - [NVIDIA/NeMo-Guardrails](https://github.com/NVIDIA/NeMo-Guardrails) - NeMo Guardrails is an open-source toolkit for easily adding programmable guardrails to LLM-based conversational systems.
 - [litanlitudan/skyagi](https://github.com/litanlitudan/skyagi) - SkyAGI: Emerging human-behavior simulation capability in LLM